flyingmachine/brave-clojure-web/content/core-async.md

 The core.async function `alts!!` lets you use the result of the first successful channel operation among a collection of operations.
-We did something similar do this in the previous chapter with delays and futures.
+We did something similar to this in the previous chapter with delays and futures.
 In that example, we uploaded a set of headshots to a headshot-sharing site and notified the headhot owner when the first photo was uploaded.
 Here's how you'd do the same thing with `alts!!`: